 Objectively assessed patient adherence.
-Patients' adherence will also be assessed objectively using CPRD prescription data and NHS Digital dispensing data.
+Patients' adherence will be assessed objectively using CPRD prescription data and records of community-dispensed medicines available from NHS Business Services Authority (NHSBSA).
 Prescription and/or dispensing data will be summarised into continuous multiple-interval measures of medication availability/gaps.
 We will perform sensitivity analyses (detailed in the statistical analysis plan) to explore causal effects based on these adherence metrics derived from the prescription/dispensing data.